Show HN: A Karpathy-style LLM wiki your agents maintain (Markdown and Git)

 Key Takeaways

-• Pre-1.0 and moving daily; the README explicitly says to pin forks to release tags, not main.
+• Pre-1.0 with daily main movement; the README explicitly says pin forks to release tags, not main.

 Hacker News Comment Review